Drone hits Aleppo governorate building after Syrian army declares ceasefire

 - list 4 of 4Is the Eastern Mediterranean becoming Israel’s new front against Turkiye?

-The United States-backed SDF and the Syrian army have been battling for control of Aleppo’s Kurdish neighbourhoods this week.
-It was the first time the SDF had reportedly fired long-range drones into other areas of Syria’s second-largest city.
+It was the first time the United States-backed SDF, which has been battling the army for control of Aleppo’s Kurdish neighbourhoods this week, had reportedly fired long-range drones into other areas of Syria’s second-largest city.

-Reporting from Aleppo, Al Jazeera’s Resul Serdar Atas said the upper floors of the governorate building were blackened by the blast caused by the drone.
+Reporting from Aleppo, Al Jazeera’s Resul Serdar Atas said the upper floors of the governorate building were blackened by a blast caused by the drone.

 “While this was happening, Governor Azzam al-Gharib was delivering a press briefing, giving the latest developments and trying to inform the public about what is happening now, not only in Sheikh Maqsoud and Ashrafieh – where heavy fighting has been ongoing for four days – but also across the rest of the city,” he said, adding that it was not clear if there were any casualties.